oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

-# Brief introduction to Shake 'n' Tune
+# Brief introduction to Shake 'n' Tune by Frix

 ### NOTE: A LIS2DW accelerometer will produce unpredictable results.
 You ideally want an ADXL345 accelerometer.